Why are Nepalese shunning Gulf and Asia to work in the EU? – DW – 08/19/2024

 In recent years, countries like Malaysia or Gulf nations have raised the bar for migrant labor.

-"Employers also have started seeking skilled manpower which forces semi-skilled and unskilled people to seek alternatives," she said.
+"Employers also have started seeking skilled manpower, which forces semi-skilled and unskilled people to seek alternatives," Poudel said.

 European nations are also seen as providing more freedom with less risk of labor exploitation.